 The ribbon microphone is also known as the velocity microphone.
 A ribbon microphone is actually a type of dynamic microphone.
 It uses a thin conductive “ribbon” placed between the poles of a magnet to generate voltages by electromagnetic induction.
 A ribbon mic is usually bi-directional; it picks up sound from both sides of the microphone.

 It’s true that ribbon microphone technology, which also produced ribbon loudspeaker technology, was developed almost 90 years ago, but the same is true of traditional dynamic and condenser microphones.
 It’s a contemporary of those technologies.

 Ribbon mics are dynamic microphones because they feature moving conductors.
 A ribbon microphone operates under the same principle as the dynamic mics.
 There’s a magnetic gap and a conductive material that’s moving within that gap.

 In commercial terms, the relative success of the dynamic and condenser mics we know today is a result of the fragility of ribbon mics.
 They just weren’t as durable.

 Ribbon mics are found most often in the controlled environments of recording studios.
 They’re well suited for speech, guitar amps, brass, woodwinds and secondarily, vocals and drum overheads.
-These are the traditional applications for ribbon mics, but in a related article in this issue, you’ll find them on stage as well.
+These are the traditional applications for ribbon mics, but you’ll find them on stage as well.